 - Use the business or company name most recognised by your customers on your transaction receipts.
 This should be the trading name you have provided for your merchant facility

-- Terms and Conditions have to be disclosed to the cardholder at the time of purchase.
+- Your Terms and Conditions must be disclosed to the cardholder at the time of purchase.
 These should be clear and concise and should be acknowledged by the customer by signature or initials if the customer is present or available during the order process and for online orders, if they require a “Click to Accept”